pmjones/ext-request/README.md

 #### Superglobal-related

-These properties are read-only and cannot be modified.
+These properties are public, read-only, and cannot be modified or overridden.

 - `$env`: A copy of `$_ENV`.
 - `$files`: A copy of `$_FILES`.